-Gill Kernick: I’ve known Tamsin for several years, and she is one of the most passionate safety leaders whom I've come across.
-We’ve been discussing what it's like in these crazy COVID-19 times, and she has agreed to have a conversation and share her journey as a leader.
+Gill Kernick (GK): I’ve known Tamsin for several years, and she is one of the most passionate safety leaders I’ve come across.
+We’ve been discussing what it’s like in these crazy COVID-19 times, and she has agreed to have a conversation and share her journey as a leader.

-Tamsin Lishman: Thank you, Gill; I'm just so pleased to be having a conversation with you.
-I often remember the work we've done together and the thinking you've inspired in me.
+Tamsin Lishman (TL): Thank you, Gill; I’m just so pleased to be having this conversation with you.

 GK: About Tamsin before we dive into questions.
-She has a Master of Engineering from Oxford University and attended Harvard Business School's High Potential Leadership Program.
-Tamsin’s currently the Asset Director at Northumbrian Water Group.
-She’s held former roles, including at BP and Centrica.
-Another passion of hers is her love of operations—the conflicts and getting your hands dirty.
+She has a Master of Engineering from Oxford University and attended Harvard Business School’s High Potential Leadership Program.
+Tamsin’s currently the Asset Director at Northumbrian Water Group and has held roles at BP and Centrica.
+Another passion of hers is her love of operations—the conflicts and getting her hands dirty.

 TL: I love the combination of asset-based businesses and engineering and people.
 I’ve thoroughly enjoying being at Northumbrian Water, which has a very complex asset base and great people.
 That combination of engineering, people and how we recreate a great asset base, in our case, to deliver water to our customers, is really essential at this time.

 GK: What are you having to deal with?
 What does your world look like right now?

 TL: I started my job at Northumbrian Water in February of this year.
 It was probably enough time to get to know people and visit some of our sites.
 That quickly evolved into this world with COVID-19.
 We provide water to homes, hospitals and businesses and then also sewage systems services.
 So we provide an essential service to people to be able to wash their hands and we want to be able to have clean drinking water at any time.
 This all comes into play.